 The good news is, Grant is currently resident chef at Great Guns Social, a pub-like space that invites guest chefs in to run the kitchen for a few weeks at a time.
 GGS is on Southwark Bridge Road, a few minutes walk south west of Borough Market.

-Grant’s residency runs till August 25th, so if you’re keen to go, make your reservation right now so you don’t miss it.
+Grant’s residency runs till August 25th [extended to September 8th], so if you’re keen to go, make your reservation right now so you don’t miss it.

 The menu offers seven small plates or starters, six mains, a handful of sides and four desserts.